phil-mansfield/shellfish/README.md

 covered in [the tutorial](https://github.com/phil-mansfield/shellfish/blob/master/doc/tutorial.md)), but feel free to submit an issue requesting support as well.

-### Warning

-Current accuracy tests indicate that Shellfish overestimates shell sizes for small, slowly accreting halos (Gamma < 0.5) by about 15%.
-Although these halos are fairly uncommon, we suggest explicitly flagging halos in this accretion rate range before doing any analysis with Shellfish.

 ### Next Planned Release

 The next planned release is version 1.0.0, which will contain a finalized API and